What is YWAM?

 All students need to have up-to-date Hepatitis A and tetanus shots before arriving at YWAM Louisville for DTS.
 Further immunizations are at your discretion and are your responsibility.
 Check with the Center for Disease Control for recommendations specific to the country you will be visiting.

-Make checks payable to YWAM and send them to:
+Or you can pay with a check to YWAM and send them to:

 PO Box 22185